Eye Doctors; Optician vs. Optometrist vs. Ophthalmologist

 Taking care of your eyes is an important part of healthcare.
 But it can also be a bit tricky.
 Do you need to see an optician, optometrist or ophthalmologist?
 Here’s an overview of these three types of eye care professionals.

 An optician specializes in designing, fitting and dispensing corrective lenses for poor vision, they do not do eye exams.
 If you are having trouble seeing, you should book an appointment to have an eye exam to see if you need glasses.
 If you do, your eye doctor can prescribe the right ones for you at your appointment.
 Once you are diagnosed with poor vision, you should have your vision checked annually to see if your prescription needs to be changed.
 You can also schedule an appointment any time your lenses are giving you problems.

 An optometrist, or Doctor of optometry, examines, diagnoses, treats and manages eye diseases, such as macular degeneration and cataracts, as well as treating eye injuries and disorders.
-He can prescribe medications, if necessary, as well as offer low vision rehabilitation.
-In certain states optometrists are allowed to perform certain surgical procedures such as LASIK.
-But you will usually need to see an ophthalmologist if your eye problem requires surgery.
+He can prescribe medications, if necessary, as well as perform vision rehabilitation, and surgery.